SanderMertens/flecs/docs/Relationships.md

 LocatedIn.add(flecs::Transitive);
 ```

-When now querying for `(LocatedIn, USA)`, the query will follow the `LocatedIn` relation and return both `NewYork` and `Manhattan`.
+When now querying for `(LocatedIn, USA)`, the query will follow the `LocatedIn` relationship and return both `NewYork` and `Manhattan`.
 For more details on how queries use transitivity, see the [Transitivity section in the query manual](Queries.md#Transitivity).

 ### Reflexive property
-A relation can be marked reflexive which means that a query like `Relation(Entity, Entity)` should evaluate to true.
+A relationship can be marked reflexive which means that a query like `Relationship(Entity, Entity)` should evaluate to true.
 The utility of `Reflexive` becomes more obvious with an example:

 Given this dataset:
 ```